AndrewFreemantle/fatlemon.co.uk/_posts/2016/2016-12-31-creating-thumbnails-for-the-synology-dsm-photostation.md

 Having updated my Synology NAS box to the latest Disk Station Manager (DSM) - version 6.0.2 as of December 2016 - I read that the PhotoStation thumbnail filenames had changed, and it now generates fewer of them which takes less time and saves space.
 Given that we've [somewhere north of 105k photos and videos](https://twoyeartrip.com/blog/2015/05/two-years-of-travel-in-numbers-stats-round-up/), it would take the little 1.6GHz ARM CPU in the Synology *weeks* (if not *months*) to recreate them so I started looking for a faster way.

-After a brief search I found the sterling work of Matthew Phillips' [`synothumb` script](https://www.phillips321.co.uk/2012/04/08/creating-thumbnails-for-the-synology-diskstation-photostation/), which has been [tweaked a few times](https://github.com/phillips321/synothumbs/network) most recently by one [Andrew Harris](https://www.drew-harris.com) and it's his version I started with.
+After a brief search I found the sterling work of [Matthew Phillips' `synothumb` script](https://www.phillips321.co.uk/2012/04/08/creating-thumbnails-for-the-synology-diskstation-photostation/), which has been [tweaked a few times](https://github.com/phillips321/synothumbs/network) most recently by one [Andrew Harris](https://www.drew-harris.com) and it's his version I started with.

 ### Prerequisites

 * <i class="fa fa-fw fa-server"></i> Synology NAS with PhotoStation installed
-* <i class="fa fa-fw fa-laptop"></i> Any PC, Netbook or Laptop that's more powerful than our Synology NAS, and that we don't mind leaving running for long periods of time (possibly days, depending on fast it is and how many photos we have..), and ideally with a wired LAN connection
+* <i class="fa fa-fw fa-laptop"></i> Any PC, Netbook or Laptop that's more powerful than our Synology NAS, and that we don't mind leaving running for long periods of time (possibly days, depending on fast it is and how many photos we have..), and ideally with a wired Gigabit LAN connection
 * <i class="fa fa-fw fa-linux"></i> A Linux install or a live CD - I recommend [the latest Linux Mint Cinnamon](https://linuxmint.com/download.php) (18.1 as of writing)
 * <i class="fa fa-fw fa-file-code-o"></i> An executable copy of the `synothumb` Python script in our linux home directory..